martinrist/health-aide/README.md

-# workout-diary
+# HealthAide
-A simple iOS app to store data related to workout and exercises
+An iOS app and supporting Playgrounds to capture, track and analyse various health- and fitness-related data.